nascarsayan/task/README.md

 - Check out these links to know how to use prisma client in your typescript project and express:
     + https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project/relational-databases/querying-the-database-typescript-postgresql
     + https://www.prisma.io/express

+- **To interact with the database from the browser, run `npx prisma studio`**.
+This will open a browser window with the prisma studio.
+You can add, edit, delete the data from the browser.